-I’m not sure why, but one of the most confusing concepts to me before I entered the world of foster care was the difference between regular foster parents and those pursuing foster adoption (sometimes called fost-adopt for short).
+I’m not sure why, but one of the most confusing concepts to me before I entered the world of foster care was the difference between regular foster care and foster adoption (sometimes called fost-adopt for short).

 At first, I thought that if you were open to adopting a child through foster care, a fost-adopt program would be the way to go.
 I figured that the difference must be that “regular” foster parents didn’t ever plan to adopt their foster children and just wanted to help children out on their way to permanent homes.